Intervention/docs/image/v3/basics/colors.md

 ## Transparency

-Intervention Image supports image formats with alpha channels during decoding and output.
-Transparent areas are preserved as long as the destination format supports transparency.
+Intervention Image supports image formats with alpha channels.
+Transparent areas are preserved as long as the output format supports transparency.

 If the target format does not support transparency, no alpha channel can be preserved.
-In this case the transparent areas will be blended with a color.
+In this case the transparent areas will be blended with a opaque color.
 This color can be specified in advance in the initial [configuration of the image manager](/v3/basics/image-manager) or as an optional argument in the following method.